fminna/LatexGlossaryMaker/README.md

-# LatexGlossaryMaker
+LatexGlossaryMaker
-Piccolo programma Java che crea automaticamente un Glossario.tex per documenti Latex.
+Java program to automatically create a  Glossary.tex for Latex's documents.

-Per eseguirlo:
+To execute it:
-  1) aprire nel terminale la cartella che contiene il file.jar
+  1) open a terminal in the file.jar folder;
-  2) Scrivere: 'java -jar LatexGlossaryMaker.jar' e premere invio!
+  2) type: 'java -jar LatexGlossaryMaker.jar' run it by press enter!